quintel/documentation/docs/main/model-versions.md

 At the moment, the scenario's are not backward compatible.
 This means that newer versions of the model are not able to load scenarios from older versions.
 Users are responsible for the migration of scenario's to different model versions.
+Only scenarios that are on the live version are automatically migrated during updates on the live version of the model.